stealthman22/100-days-of-code/log.md

 DAY 82 (3rd July 2019)

 Really busy day, but I did do a minimum commit, Finished the CSS grid section of my ZTM course.
 ZTM is Zero to Mastery, a full stack web development course by Andrei Neagoie on Udemy...
 He focused on learning important things to get job ready and also be very efficient.
 With a discord channel of almost 40,000 programmers, this is a massive resource https://www.udemy.com/the-complete-web-developer-zero-to-mastery/

+DAY 83 (6th July 2019)

+Tackled day 22 of javascript 30.
+We built a page that has a smooth hover effect oon the linls, that resizes and follows you around, this is definitely something i've been wondering how to solve.
+Finally O am now in the Javascript section for ZTM! let the fun begin